-- Renal cancer ranks ninth among cancer diagnoses for children ages 0 to 19 years in Georgia, accounting for 5% of all malignant childhood cancer incidence (Figure 2). - Between 2000 and 2009, there were 192 cases of renal cancer in children.
-The age-adjusted rate was 6.6 per million.
-This is similar to the U.S. SEER rate of 6.4 per million (Appendix D). - Males were 17% less likely than females to be diagnosed with renal cancer (Table 3). - The highest rates were among children under age five years (Table 4). - The five-year relative survival rate for children diagnosed with renal cancer between 2002 and 2008 was 89.8% (Table 9).
+- Renal cancer ranks ninth among cancer diagnoses for children ages 0 to 19 years in Georgia, accounting for 5% of all malignant childhood cancer incidence (Figure 2). - Between 2002 and 2011, there was an average of 20 cases per year of renal cancer in children.
+The age-adjusted rate was 7.0 per million.
+This is significantly higher than the U.S. SEER rate of 6.4 per million (Appendix D). - Males were 13% less likely than females to be diagnosed with renal cancer (Table 3). - The highest rates were among children under age five years (Table 4). - The five-year relative survival rate for children diagnosed with renal cancer between 2004 and 2010 was 93.0% (Table 9).